rwarbelow/kwk-level-1-week-1-lectures/018_sinatra_1.md

 end
 ```

-Thats not going to work.
+That's not going to work.
 We've seen HTML, too.
 We wouldn't want a whole HTML
 page listed out like this.. it would be impossible to read.

 Instead of serving up strings, like we've done so far, Sinatra can serve up